 Participants.
-A total of 35 college students participated for course credit: 19 in the feedback condition and 16 in the no-feedback condition.
+Thirty-five college students participated for course credit, 19 in the feedback condition and 16 in the no-feedback condition.

 Materials.
 The materials were 48 English word pairs.
 Half were relatively easy, related pairs (e.g., whale-mammal), which had forward association strengths of between .05 and .054 based on free association norms (Nelson, McEvoy, & Schreiber, 1998).
-The other half were more difficult, unrelated pairs (e.g., inanity-capacity), with zero forward association strength.
+The

 Design.
-We used a 2×2 mixed design.
-Mode (pair or test) was manipulated within participants; feedback (feedback vs no feedback) was manipulated between-participants.
+We used a 2x2 mixed design.
+Mode (pair or test) was manipulated within participants; Feedback (feedback vs. no feedback) was manipulated between subjects.

 Procedure.
 The procedure comprised three phases: study, distractor, and test.
-There were four lists of 12 word pairs; participants studied and made judgements about each list individually, and then, after the distractor task, took a test on all four lists.
+There were 4 lists of 12 word pairs each; participants studied and made judgments about each list individually, and then, after the distractor task, took a test on all four lists.
 Two of the lists were assigned to the all-pair mode (either the first two lists or the last two lists) and two were assigned to the all-test mode.
 Within each list, half of the items were easy and half were difficult.

 The study phase for a given list comprised three phases: initial presentation, restudy, and JOL.
-During initial presentation the 12 word pairs were presented for study, in random order, for 5 seconds each.
-During restudy, for lists presented in the pair condition, the full word pairs were presented again for 5 second each; for lists presented in the test condition the cue word was presented alone, and participants were asked to type in the target word.
+During initial presentation, the 12 word pairs were presented for study, in random order, for 5 seconds each.
+During restudy, for lists presented in the pair condition, the full word pairs were presented again, for 5 second each; for lists presented in the test condition, the cue word was presented alone, and participants were asked to type in the target word.
 Feedback was provided (i.e., the correct answer was presented for 1 second after the participant responded) to participants in the feedback condition.
 The JOL phase followed restudy.
-Participants were asked to make an aggregate JOL (i.e., a judgement about an entire list, rather than a single item) by completing this sentence: "When I am tested on that word list in about 15 minutes, I think I will get about out of 12 correct."
+Participants were asked to make an aggregate JOL (i.e. a judgment about an entire list, rather than a single item) by completing this sentence: "When I am tested on that word list in about 15 minutes, I think I will get about out of 12 correct."

-After the fourth list was presented there was a 5-minute distractor task, during which participants were asked to identify well-known people based on photographs presented upside-down.
+After the fourth list was presented, there was a 5-minute distractor task, during which participants were asked to identify well-known people based on photographs presented upside-down.